kersommoura/manage/README.rst

 - :code:`manage shell --ipython`  - This is the default (if ipython installed)
 - :code:`manage shell --ptpython`
 - :code:`manage shell --bpython`
 - :code:`manage shell --python` - This is the **default Python console** including support for autocomplete. (will be default when no other is installed)

-The first thing you can do with **manage** is customizing the objects that will be automatically loaded in to shell, saving you from importing and initializing a lot of stuff every time you need to play with your app via console.
+The first thing you can do with **manage** is customizing the objects that will be automatically loaded in to shell saving you from importing and initializing a lot of stuff every time you need to play with your app via console.

 Edit **manage.yml** with: